anonwins/magictube/README.md

 # magictube

-A simple bash script that searches for a youtube video, downloads its audio, and plays it.
+A simple bash script that searches for a youtube video, downloads & saves its audio, and then plays it.

-**config:** just edit in your api key for youtube and you're ready to go

-**example:** magictube no woman no cry
+All you gotta do is type the song you want to listen to.
+Hit enter.
+Done.
+Also the song is saved in your disk.

+Save memory, bandwidth, time, energy.
+Think smart.
+Think magictube.
+The tube experience, reimagined

+**how to run**: just type ./magictube and let the magic begin!

+**dependencies**: you need to have youtube-dl & curl for this script to work. it makes sense, right?